 World Health Organization (WHO) provides information for travellers and our

-Zika virus: There is ongoing transmission of Zika virus in parts of the United States, including southern Florida and Cameron County, Texas.
+Zika virus: Transmission of Zika virus has been reported in the United States, in southern Florida and Cameron County, Texas.
 Check the Australian Government

 travel bulletin on Zika virus.